3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

 \subsection{Main Results}

 \textbf{Quantitative Results}.
-For the \textbf{ScanNet} dataset, we present the mAP@0.25 and mAP@0.5 performances of various methods in \tabref{tab:main_result_0.25} of the main paper and \tabref{tab:main_result_0.5} of the Appendix, respectively.
-Note that some methods did not report mAP@0.5 in previous studies, resulting in blank entries for these methods in~\tabref{tab:main_result_0.5} of the Appendix.

-In both~\tabref{tab:main_result_0.25} and~\tabref{tab:main_result_0.5} of the Appendix, the methods listed in the first block~\citep{wang2018sgpn, he2017mask, hou20193d, votenet, rukhovich2022fcaf3d, wang2022cagroup3d, tu2023imgeonet, Shen_2024_CVPR, rukhovich2022imvoxelnet} are non-view-synthesis representation-based 3D detection methods.
-These methods utilize point clouds, RGB-D data, or multi-view images for 3D object detection.
-The second block consists of view-synthesis representation-based 3DOD methods, including NeRF-Det~\citep{nerfrpn} and our proposed 3DGS-DET.
-NeRF-Det is the closest work to ours, leveraging Neural Radiance Fields (NeRF).
-Our approach variants are detailed as follows: `3DGS-DET (Our basic pipeline)' represents the basic pipeline method established in~\secrefn{sec:methods:basic pipeline}. `3DGS-DET (Our basic pipeline+BG)' incorporates the proposed Boundary Guidance as detailed in~\secrefn{sec:methods:boundary-guidance}. `3DGS-DET (Our basic pipeline+BG+BS)' is our full method, utilizing both Boundary Guidance and Box-Focused Sampling as described in \secrefn{sec:methods:box-focused-sampling}.
-As illustrated in \tabref{tab:main_result_0.25} and \tabref{tab:main_result_0.5} of the Appendix, all versions of our methods significantly outperform NeRF-Det.
-Notably, our full method ('Our basic pipeline+BG+BS') surpasses the state-of-the-art NeRF-based method, NeRF-Det, by \textbf{+6.6} on mAP@0.25 and \textbf{+8.1} on mAP@0.5, showcasing the superiority of our approach.
+For the \textbf{ScanNet} dataset, we present the mAP@0.25 and mAP@0.5 performances of various methods in \tabref{tab:main_result_0.25} of the main paper and Tab.
+3 of the supplementary, respectively.
+In both~\tabref{tab:main_result_0.25} and Tab.
+3 of the supplementary, the methods listed in the first two blocks are non-view-synthesis representation-based 3D detection methods: the first block~\citep{votenet,rukhovich2022fcaf3d,wang2022cagroup3d} lists approaches based on point clouds, while the second block focuses on multi-view image methods~\citep{tu2023imgeonet,Shen_2024_CVPR,rukhovich2022imvoxelnet}.
+The third block consists of view-synthesis representation-based 3DOD methods, including NeRF-Det~\citep{xu2023nerf}, NeRF-Det++~\citep{nerfdetpp} and our proposed 3DGS-DET.
+NeRF-Det and NeRF-Det++ are the closest work to ours, leveraging Neural Radiance Fields (NeRF). `3DGS-DET' is our full method, utilizing both Boundary Guidance and Box-Focused Sampling as described in \secrefn{sec:methods:box-focused-sampling}.
+As illustrated in \tabref{tab:main_result_0.25} and Tab.
+3 of the supplementary, our method significantly outperforms NeRF-Det++ by \textbf{+6.0} on mAP@0.25 and \textbf{+7.8} on mAP@0.5, showcasing the superiority of our approach.
+Besides, our method also clearly surpasses approaches utilizing multi-view images as input, demonstrating the superiority of our 3DGS reconstruction for detection.